Guitarist issue 355

 That makes it 1976 by our shaky subtraction and there are so many conflicting accounts of the bridge in the public domain that we're grateful to be able to take our opportunity to ask him how it all started."How much detail do you want?" he asks us with what we're certain is a knowing raise of the eyebrows.
 "All of it?
 Okay...

 "Well, being in a rock band myself and being a big fan of Hendrix and Deep Purple, using the whammy was something I wanted to do, only I'm real finicky about being in tune when I play," he begins.
-"All the tricks that we used just weren't good enough for me, lubricating the nut, aligning the strings, using fewer winds around the peg, that type of thing.
+"All the tricks that we used just weren't good enough for me – lubricating the nut, aligning the strings, using fewer winds around the peg, that type of thing.

-"My first modification [Floyd played a Strat back then - Ed] was to loosen the six screws the bridge rocks on in front so I could get more range, and I also had the 1/4-inch bar [arm].
+"My first modification [Floyd played a Strat back then] was to loosen the six screws the bridge rocks on in front so I could get more range, and I also had the 1/4-inch bar [arm].
 To my dismay that increased range just made it more unstable.
 I like to start a song with a whammy bar effect but so often you'd come in on the first chord and it was like... horrible!

 "So, one night after practice I got back home and I was watching TV while noodling on guitar.
 I had the nut kinda close to my head and as I pushed the bar down I noticed that the windings on the low E string slid across the nut."It just came to me that that was the problem, so I got a pen and marked the string, went down on the bar, let it come back under spring tension and sure enough that string didn't come back into position.
-So I figured that, if friction's the problem, the answer was to remove it completely: no friction, no movement.
+So I figured that, if friction was the problem, the answer was to remove it completely: no friction, no movement.

 "So I got some Krazy Glue, glued the string after it was tuned, went down slowly and sure enough it worked for a while, until the glue let go.
-Boom, it came back in tune... well, at least that string did!"This all sounds like something any of us might do in an idle moment, but the next step would rely not only on Floyd's inventiveness and inspiration, but his engineering skill too.
+Boom, it came back in tune... well, at least that string did!"

 "At the time I was making jewellery so I had a lapidary rig - you use it to cut stones and silver - and I took a piece of brass and made the first nut which had three little U-shaped clamps and a hole through it," he continues.
 "I put it on my '57 Strat neck, which is of course sacrilege - every time a collector hears that, they just cringe - but I wanted it to stay in tune.
 I was real careful too, so I made sure it fitted into the original nut slot - it was maybe just a little bit wider than 1/4 inch - and all I did was drill two holes underneath where the nut would sit.
 So I started using it and, as long as I didn't go too deep on the bar, it was fine.